 The ramifications of a civil penalty for immigration can extend far beyond a £20,000 fine.

-When considering whether to object or appeal a civil penalty decision for employing illegal workers, businesses should be aware of the possible consequences.
+When considering whether to object or appeal a civil penalty immigration notice for employing illegal workers, businesses should be aware of the possible consequences.

-While these fines can be significant, legislation proposals and recent cases show the cost of a civil penalty can be much higher than that.
+While these fines can be significant, recent cases show the cost of a civil penalty can be much higher than that.

 Consequences of a civil penalty for illegal employment